 What Your Organization Should Know About GASB 84

-By Bonnie Schwieger, CPA, and Chad Hess, CPA
+By Bonnie Schwieger, CPA

 As you may have noticed, the Government Accounting Standards Board (GASB) has been issuing new standards over the last few years in a bid to improve the financial reporting of U.S. and local governments.
 The GASB’s goal is to provide better information to financial statement users.
 In January 2017, the GASB issued Statement No. 84, Fiduciary Activities, to eliminate ambiguity around how to define and report fiduciary activities.
 The statement is effective for fiscal years beginning after December 15, 2018.